vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ![Black Friday Crisis Timeline](../assets/images/diagrams/black-friday-crisis-timeline.png)

-*Figure 11.1: Timeline of the Black Friday 2017 crisis that led to the creation of the Adaptive Granularity Strategy*
+*Figure 11.1: Timeline of the Black Friday 2017 crisis that led to the creation of Adaptive Granularity Governance: The Khan Microservice Pattern*

 The executive team demanded answers.
 The board questioned the entire microservices strategy.
 My career was on the line.